Mass Mental: After Mass Mental

 The group members each went their separate ways, with Webbe forming "ragga metal" band Skindred who released six studio albums; Trujillo going on to join Metallica in 2003 where he remains to this day; and Brooks Wackerman working with Bad Religion, Tenacious D, Fear and the Nervous System, and, for a brief time in 2007, Korn.
+Brooks Wackerman currently is the drummer for the Rock band "Avenged Sevenfold".
 In 2012, an official Facebook page started, in which pictures from the recording sessions were posted as well as artwork and other things.
 A release of the "Santa Barbara" mixes of the album was scheduled and a concert in September was rumoured only to be cancelled due to each member's touring schedules.
 Despite this, Mass Mental has claimed that it is still an ongoing project.
 Trujillo and Wackerman have also been involved with Farmikos, led by Trujillo's former Ozzy Osbourne bandmate, guitarist Joe Holmes, although neither is an official band member.